sgh858/sslEmail/README.md

 ```
 The putty binary is placed in the ./putty/unix directory
 ### Step 2: Set up putty
 Setup the saved putty session to SSH server.
-Make sure the putty session had tunnel to email server.
+Make sure the putty session has tunnel to email server.

 ### Step 3: Compile the sslemail tool
 1. Change the following in the code to your own parameters